chromestone/Advances-In-XR/index.md

 If this works even half of the times, it could aid teachers in identifying when students are confused over a complex topic.

 ### Contributions <a name="contri"></a>
+**Derek Zhang**:
-**Derek Zhang**: integrated Keijiro's port of MediaPipe models (Face Detection, Face Landmarking, and Iris Landmarking) into our "pipeline", trained and analyzed deep learning models for FER/eyeFER, ported eyeFER/FER without locking up the app and added depth visualization to the app.
+* integrated Keijiro's port of MediaPipe models (Face Detection, Face Landmarking, and Iris Landmarking) into our "pipeline"
+* trained and analyzed deep learning models for FER/eyeFER
+* ported FER/eyeFER without locking up the app
+* added depth to our pipeline and the depth visualization (using a world space canvas).
 <br>
+**Chih-Yun Tseng**:
+* AR student ID
+* Speech-to-text feature
-**Chih-Yun Tseng**: AR student ID, Speech-to-text feature, emoji overlay for sentiment dectection (without depth), app UI.
+* emoji overlay for sentiment dectection (without depth)
+* app UI.

 ### Challenges <a name="cha"></a>